cloudmesh/cloudmesh-mpi/docs/report-mpi.md

     installation of NumPy.
 This is not to have a tutorial about numpy, but how to use numpy within mpi4py.
 Subtasks include

-4. Download Numpy with `pip install numpy` in a terminal
+    1. Download Numpy with `pip install numpy` in a terminal

-5.  `import numpy as np` to use NumPy in the program
+    2.  `import numpy as np` to use NumPy in the program

-6. Explain the advantages of NumPy over pickled lists
+    3. Explain the advantages of NumPy over pickled lists

         -   Numpy stores memory contiguously
         -   Uses a smaller number of bytes
         -   Can multiply arrays by index
         -   It is faster
         -   Can store different data types, including images
         -   Contains random number generators

-7. Add a specific, very small tutorial on using some basic numpy features as they may be useful for MPI application development.
+    4. Add a specific, very small tutorial on using some basic numpy features as they may be useful for MPI application development.
         This may include the following and be added to the appendix

         1. To define an array type: `np.nameofarray([1,2,3])`
         2. To get the dimension of the array: `nameofarray.ndim`
-    3. To get the shape of the array (the number of rows and columns):
+        3. To get the shape of the array (the number of rows and columns): `nameofarray.shape`
-        `nameofarray.shape`
         4. To get the type of the array: `nameofarray.dtype`
         5. To get the number of bytes: `nameofarray.itemsize`
-    6. To get the number of elements in the array: `nameofarray.size`
+        6. To get the number of elements in the array:
+            `nameofarray.size`
-    7. To get the total size: `nameofarray.size * nameofarray.itemsize`
+        7. To get the total size:
+            `nameofarray.size * nameofarray.itemsize`

     Please, note that we have a very comprehensive tutorial on NumPy and there is no point to repeat that, we may just point to it and improve that tutorial where needed instead.

-5. Convert the parallel rank program from
+4. Convert the parallel rank program from
     <https://mpitutorial.com/tutorials/performing-parallel-rank-with-mpi/>
     to mpi4py.
 Write a tutorial for it.

-6. Develop tutorials that showcase multiple communicators and groups.
+5. Develop tutorials that showcase multiple communicators and groups.
     See
     <https://mpitutorial.com/tutorials/introduction-to-groups-and-communicators/>

-7. Complete the count example while adding a broadcast to it to communicate the parameters.
+6. Complete the count example while adding a broadcast to it to communicate the parameters.
 Provide a modified tutorial.

-8. Test out the machinefile, host, and rankfile section.
+7. Test out the machinefile, host, and rankfile section.
 Improve if needed.

 # References

-[^1]: Reference missing

-[^2]: Reference missing

-[^3]: References missing